 - No experience needed.
 If you have not worked in transcribing before, then you can still be a transcriptionist.
 While you won't earn more than your industry peers right away, you can build experience, and after a year, you can take on jobs that require more experience.

 - Freedom and flexibility.
 Most companies allow a day or more to complete an assignment.
-You can complete the assignment in your own time and can typically work as much or as little as you like.
-This means that you can take a break when you want to and work when it is convenient for you.
+You can complete the task in your own time and typically work as much or as little as you like.
+This means you can take a break when you want to and work when it is convenient.

 - Steady Pay.
 Most transcription companies will pay you for your hours every week, two weeks, or each month.
-This means that you can look forward to a consistent paycheck if you are working consistent hours.
+This means you can look forward to a consistent paycheck if you work consistent hours.

 - You get to work from home.
 With this job, you do not have to worry about commuting, traffic jams, or waking up late.
 Instead, you simply get your work done in the time allotted.

 Transcription isn't for everyone.
 Here are a few things to be aware of:

 - Upfront costs.
 If you do not have a foot pedal and a quality set of headphones, there might be some upfront costs associated with becoming a transcriptionist.
 However, these costs are typically very low, and you can recoup the costs after a few hours of work.